 How to Start Your Own LLC in Maine - Complete Guide

-This guide walks you through every step of forming a Maine LLC—from selecting a compliant business name and appointing a registered agent to filing your Certificate of Formation, drafting an operating agreement, and staying compliant year after year.
-By the end, you'll have a clear understanding of costs, timelines, and legal obligations so you can confidently focus on growing your Maine-based business.
+This document takes you through the process of establishing a Maine LLC step-by-step, including the process of establishing a compliant business name and registered agent up to the process of filing your Certificate of Formation, creating an operating agreement, and remaining compliant over time.
+By the final point, you will have a very clear picture of costs, timelines and legal requirements to be complied with so that you can comfortably concentrate on expanding your Maine-based business.

 1. Name Your Maine LLC

-After narrowing down your options, you'll need to confirm name availability through the Maine Secretary of State.
-This ensures your chosen name is not already in use or too similar to another registered business in the state.
+Once you have whittled down on your options, you will be required to check on the name availability at the Maine Secretary of State.
+This makes sure that your name of choice is not being used or is too close to another business already registered in state.

 Check Federal Trademarks